danielpatrickhug/silhouette/README.md

 - Automatically generate comprehensive docstrings for functions, classes, and modules
 - Add type hints to function parameters and return values
 - Preserve existing code structure and comments
-- Use LibCST to validate valid python code
+- Use LibCST to validate python code
 - Use Instructor to validate gpt outputs